othalacode/othalacode/README.md

 - 👋 Hi, I’m @othalacode
-- 👀 I’m interested in node & rust developments; unity, spatial web, digital humans ...
+- 👀 I’m interested in nodejs, rust, python; unity, nvidia platforms ...
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on spatial web, digital humans projects
-- 📫 Reach me on spatial.io => @othala_code
+- 📫 Reach me on spatial => spatial.io/@othalacode

 <!---
 othalacode/othalacode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.